egov-moldova/egov4dev/docs/guides/mpower/security.md

 To access the MPower Clients API component, it is necessary to use the system authentication certificate issued by STISC and registered by AGE in MPass.

-The MPower Client API will call [https://mpower.staging.egov.md:8443/clients-api/api/authorization/check/](https://mpower.staging.egov.md:8443/clients-api/api/authorization/check/) and will use, for authentication, the certificate of the system integrating with MPower.
-In response, a list of rights assigned in accordance with the system's certificate will be returned, and access will be granted based on the allocated rights.
+The client will call the MPower API using its system certificate for authentication.
+The API will verify whether the certificate has the necessary rights to access the requested endpoint.
+If the rights are valid, the request will proceed; otherwise, a 403 (Forbidden) response will be returned.
 MPass configuration examples:

 === "JSON settings"

     ``` json
         {
             "AllowedEndpoints": [
             "/api/Authorization/check/Code-True-One",
             "/api/Authorization/check/Code-Details-One",
             "/api/Authorization/check/TypeCode-Valid-One",
             "/api/Authorization/check/Idn-Details-List",
+            "/api/Authorization/file",
         ],
         "ViewAllAuthorizations": false
         }
     ```
 !!! note "Note"